California PUC Drug Testing Program Consortium

 • Supervisor training

-• A resource file for Employee Assistance Program
+• A resource file for the Employee Assistance Program

 The PUC mandatory controlled substance and alcohol testing program is very similar to the DOT FMCSA program and requirements.
 However, it’s not under Federal authority, and DOT testing should not be performed.
 The PUC provides a Certification Form to verify compliance, and US Drug Test Centers will provide assistance in completing this form.